Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 It is recommended that the developer’s landscape architects work closely with the contractors and undertake regular inspections of the landscaping assets during the establishment period.

-To demonstrate compliance with the quality assurance requirements in IDS Part 3 and 10, Monthly Maintenance Reports must be submitted to Council.
-Monthly maintenance reports should provide the:
+To demonstrate compliance with the quality assurance requirements in IDS Part 3 and 10, monthly establishment reports must be submitted to Council.
+The content required in monthly establishment reports is specified in the CSS Part 7 Section 14.9.

 • Dates the inspections and works were carried out.